#Women Informed Supported Empowered

 - By 2020 more than 1 million living U.S. women estimated to have a DCIS diagnosis

-- “Standard of care” treatments are aggressive — similar to invasive breast cancer
+- “Standard of care” treatments are aggressive and one-size fits all — similar to invasive breast cancer

 - Take time to gather information.